-- a) Appropriate engineering studies conducted by the applicant to the satisfaction of the Town, the Region of Halton, and Credit Valley Conservation, which address: - i) the existing environmental and/or physical hazards which affect the site; - ii) the potential impact of such hazards; - iii) the potential impact of the proposed works on the lands and features in the Natural Heritage System designation, particularly the natural quality and quantity of ground and surface water functions and resources; and, - iv) techniques and management practices so that the identified impacts may be mitigated; - b) An Environmental Impact Assessment prepared to the satisfaction of the Town and the Region of Halton in consultation with Credit Valley Conservation, which provides an inventory and analysis of all natural features and ecological functions on the site including vegetation, wildlife habitat, fish habitat, wetlands, steep slopes and ground water discharge areas, which are essential for maintaining natural fluvial processes.
+- a) Appropriate engineering studies conducted by the applicant to the satisfaction of the Town, the Region of Halton, and Credit Valley Conservation, which address: - the existing environmental and/or physical hazards which affect the site; - ii) the potential impact of such hazards; - iii) the potential impact of the proposed works on the lands and features in the Natural Heritage System designation, particularly the

+- natural quality and quantity of ground and surface water functions and resources; and, - iv) techniques and management practices so that the identified impacts may be mitigated; - b) An Environmental Impact Assessment prepared to the satisfaction of the Town and the Region of Halton in consultation with Credit Valley Conservation, which provides an inventory and analysis of all natural features and ecological functions on the site including vegetation, wildlife habitat, fish habitat, wetlands, steep slopes and ground water discharge areas, which are essential for maintaining natural fluvial processes.
 As part of an Environmental Impact Assessment, the identification in the field of the exact boundary of the Natural Heritage System, in accordance with the Region's EIA guidelines and CVC policies shall be required.

-H4.8.3 Former Supportive Greenlands Area / NHS 2
+H4.8.3 Natural Heritage System Supportive Area

-The 2009 Secondary Plan for Glen Williams provided for a Supportive Greenlands designation which contained functions and linkages that support the ecological function of the features in the previously designated Core Greenlands designation.
-The former Supportive Greenland designation is now shown as NHS-2 on Schedule H4.2.
-The NHS-2 lands will benefit from rehabilitation or restoration efforts to enhance their ecological value.
+The 2007 Secondary Plan for Glen Williams provided for a Supportive Greenlands designation which contained functions and linkages that support the ecological function of the features in the previously designated Core Greenlands designation.
+The former Supportive Greenland designation is now shown as Natural Heritage System Supportive Area on Schedule H4-1 and H4.2.
+The Natural Heritage System Supportive Area will benefit from rehabilitation or restoration efforts to enhance their ecological value.

-Any proposal for development within the NHS-2 lands must be accompanied by an Environmental Impact Assessment that can demonstrate the ecological function of the area can be maintained, and environmental impacts can be appropriately mitigated.
+Any proposal for development within the Natural Heritage System Supportive Area must be accompanied by an Environmental Impact Assessment that can demonstrate the ecological function of the area can be maintained, and environmental impacts can be appropriately mitigated.
+Where permitted, development will be consistent with the adjacent land use designations.